dotlang/language/README.md

  - May 18, 2020: Use `::` for composition and `?` for conditional
  - June 22, 2020: Struct literals can use `&` instead of type if it can be inferred.
  - June 28, 2020: Remove support for validator function attached to struct types (can be done via custom functions), notes about resource management and destructors
+ - July 1, 2020: Updated How-To section with a better example for polymorphism